tsainte/flutter-academy-capstone/README.md

 * Layout improvements overall

-* Support for proper Android with Material design
+* A better support for Android with Material design

-* Support for Web
+* A better support for web

 ## Code 👩‍💻

-* Implement state management properly, maybe by using Riverpod or another provider-like library
+* Improve state management

 * Implement Widget tests and Unit tests

 * Continuous deployment to Google Cloud

+* Offline mode

+* Persist data such as checklist